 However, the phone has been damaged, which caused the battery to be unchargable.
 Accordingly, Diane runs slowly, but surely out of time.
 Since the cell phone memory is extremely small, she has to delete some files in order to install other apps and get access to them, which in turn may contain evidence of Ellen’s well-being.
 But uninstalling and installing the apps drops the battery.

-In this way, the voicemails on Ellen’s phone can be intercepted, Diane can read through her messages, messenger texts and e-mails, listen to Ellen’s favorite podcasts or scroll through her Pictogram account.
-Through all these fragments a coherent story builds up, whose narrative is surpassed only by the outstanding synchronization work.
-The voice-over performance for the different characters is extremely professional, making Diane’s grief and Ellen’s girlfriend Zee’s quirkyness, but also her despair all the more relatable.
-Everything seems very authentic to me, which I really did not expect at all.
+This way, the voicemails on Ellen’s phone can be intercepted, Diane can read through her messages, messenger texts and emails, listen to her daughter’s favorite podcasts or scroll through her Pictogram account.
+Through all these fragments a coherent story builds up, its narrative is surpassed only by the outstanding voice acting.
+The performance for the different characters in “L: An Interactive Mystery” feels extremely professional to me, making Diane’s grief and the quirkiness of Zee, Ellen’s girlfriend, but also her despair even more relatable. >>PLAY